Carus11/sas-rs-uuidv7/README.md

 # SAS-RS-UUIDv7

-A Rust library for generating UUIDv7 values that can be called from SAS.
+A Rust library for wrapping the uuid crate function for generating UUIDv7 values that can be called from SAS.

 ## Overview